tsosea2/AUM-ST/README.md

 # AUM-ST

-This is the code for our EMNLP Findings 2022 paper [Leveraging Training Dynamics and Self-Training for Text Classification]([https://www.aclweb.org/anthology/2020.emnlp-main.715/](https://aclanthology.org/2022.findings-emnlp.350/)).
+This is the code for our EMNLP Findings 2022 paper entitled [Leveraging Training Dynamics and Self-Training for Text Classification]([https://www.aclweb.org/anthology/2020.emnlp-main.715/](https://aclanthology.org/2022.findings-emnlp.350/)).
 If you use this repository in your research, please cite our paper:

 ```bibtex
 @inproceedings{sosea-caragea-2022-leveraging,